Centrix14/fd/doc/user_manual.md

 ### Rotate
 By clicking on the button, a dialog will open in which you can select the rotation angle using the corresponding field. once the angle is specified, click "Apply".
 After that, you must specify the point relative to which the shape should rotate.
+The rotate option is not available for text.

 <a name="dc"></a>
 ### Decouple
 This tool is only available for rectangles.
 It turns the rectangle into four adjacent lines.
 Click the button and the rectangle will be ungrouped.
+The rotate option is not available for text.

 <a name="ct"></a>
 ## Common tool